 Quad muscle injuries are common in athletes who run, jump and kick.
 This includes sprinters and people who play soccer, football, rugby, basketball and softball.

-You’re also at risk for quad pain if you:
+You’re also at risk for quad muscle injuries if you:

 Contact your healthcare provider right away if you:

-Your quad muscles play an important role in helping you walk, run, jump and kick.
-Quad muscle injuries, such as strains or contusions, can prevent you from straightening your knee or bearing weight on your leg.
-Most mild-to-moderate quad pain gets better with conservative treatments.
-A severe injury, such as a torn quad muscle, may need surgery.
+Your quad muscles play a vital role in helping you walk, run, jump and kick.
+But these muscles are also very prone to injuries — like muscle strains and contusions — that can prevent you from straightening your knee or bearing weight on your leg.
+Most mild-to-moderate quad injuries get better with nonsurgical treatments.
+But a severe injury, like a torn quad tendon, may need surgery.

 Advertisement